Preparing for transition

 As a part of a financial statement audit, your bank will also receive the following reports from your auditors, which need to be filed with the appropriate federal banking agency within 15 days of receipt:

-> If your bank has more than $500 million in assets, you are required to have a separate audit committee, and the majority of members of this audit committee must be outside directors that are independent of management.
+If your bank has more than $500 million in assets, you are required to have a separate audit committee, and the majority of members of this audit committee must be outside directors and a majority of the members must be independent of management.
 There are specific requirements outlined in FDICIA that define what would disqualify the independence of an outside director.
 These requirements also outline specific duties for your audit committee.

-> Implementation plan for institutions crossing $500 million in assets
+Implementation plan for institutions crossing $500 million in assets

 It is important for your institution to create a strategic plan for compliance with the FDICIA regulations as you approach this assets threshold.
 Here are some items for consideration to assist with the transition in the year prior to crossing $500 million in assets:

 If your bank has never been subjected to a financial statement audit, a balance sheet audit should be considered in the year prior to crossing $500 million.
 This provides significant efficiencies in transition, as:

 - The auditor will not need to audit opening balances in the year of FDICIA implementation because the balance sheet audit will fulfill that requirement.

 - This will allow the auditor to assess internal controls over financial reporting (ICOFR) in a more timely fashion, which will identify any potential material weaknesses or significant deficiencies in internal controls.
 Your bank can then work to remedy control deficiencies prior to the requirement to send internal control reports to the applicable federal regulatory agency.